 Lunar-based ultraviolet telescope (LUT)

 Chang'e 3 lander also carried a 150 mm (~6 in) Ritchey–Chrétien telescope that can be used to observe stars and galaxies in the near-UV band (245–340 nm), and can detect objects down to 13mag.
 The Moon's thin exosphere and slow rotation allows for uninterrupted observations of a target.
 Its major constraint is that it must be used when the Sun is over the horizon so special filters are needed.
-This telescope is still in operation on the lunar surface.
+The telescope has been powered off by CSNA.

 Lunar Atmosphere and Dust Environment Explorer (LADEE)